1911 Revolution: Abdication of the Emperor

-Zhang Jian drafted an abdication proposal that was approved by the Provisional Senate.
+Zhang Jian drafted an abdication proposal, which was approved by the Provisional Senate.
 On 20 January, Wu Tingfang of the Nanking Provisional Government officially delivered the Imperial Edict of Abdication to Yuan Shikai for the abdication of Puyi.
-On 22 January, Sun Yat-sen announced that he would resign the presidency in favor of Yuan Shikai if the latter supported the emperor's abdication.
-Yuan then pressured Empress Dowager Longyu with the threat that the imperial family's lives would not be spared if abdication did not come before the revolutionaries reached Beijing, but if they agreed to abdicate, the provisional government would honor the terms proposed by the imperial family.
+On 22 January, Sun Yat-sen announced that he would resign the presidency in favor of Yuan Shikai if the latter supported the Emperor's abdication.
+Yuan then pressured Empress Dowager Longyu with the threat that the imperial family's lives would not be spared if abdication did not come before the revolutionaries reached Beijing, but if the Emperor agreed to abdicate, the provisional government would honor the terms proposed by the imperial family.

-On 3 February, Empress Dowager Longyu gave Yuan full permission to negotiate the abdication terms of the Qing emperor.
+On 3 February, Longyu gave Yuan full permission to negotiate the abdication terms of the Qing emperor.
 Yuan then drew up his own version and forwarded it to the revolutionaries on 3 February.
-His version consisted of three sections instead of two.
-On 12 February 1912, after being pressured by Yuan and other ministers, Puyi (age six) and Empress Dowager Longyu accepted Yuan's terms of abdication.
+His version consisted of three sections, instead of two.
+On 12 February, after they were pressured by Yuan and other ministers, Puyi (age six) and Empress Dowager Longyu accepted Yuan's terms of abdication.

-Debate over the capital
+Capital location debate

-As a condition for ceding leadership to Yuan Shikai, Sun Yat-sen insisted that the provisional government remain in Nanjing.
-On 14 February, the Provisional Senate initially voted 20–5 in favor of making Beijing the capital over Nanjing, with two votes going for Wuhan and one for Tianjin.
+As a condition for ceding leadership to Yuan, Sun insisted that the provisional government remain in Nanjing.
+On 14 February, the Provisional Senate initially voted 20–5 for making Beijing the capital over Nanjing, with two votes going for Wuhan and one for Tianjin.
 The Senate majority wanted to secure the peace agreement by taking power in Beijing.
 Zhang Jian and others reasoned that having the capital in Beijing would check against Manchu restoration and Mongol secession.
-But Sun and Huang Xing argued in favor of Nanjing to balance against Yuan's power base in the north.
+However, Sun and Huang Xing argued for Nanjing to balance against Yuan's power base in the north.
 Li Yuanhong presented Wuhan as a compromise.
-The next day, the Provisional Senate voted again, this time, 19–6 in favor of Nanjing with two votes for Wuhan.
+The next day, the Provisional Senate voted again, this time 19–6, for Nanjing, with two votes for Wuhan.

 Sun sent a delegation led by Cai Yuanpei and Wang Jingwei to persuade Yuan to move to Nanjing.
 Yuan welcomed the delegation and agreed to accompany the delegates back to the south.
 Then on the evening of 29 February, riots and fires broke out all over the city.
 They were allegedly started by disobedient troops of Cao Kun, a loyal officer of Yuan.
-The disorder gave Yuan the pretext to stay in the north to guard against unrest.
+The disorder gave Yuan a pretext to stay in the north to guard against unrest.
 On 10 March, Yuan was inaugurated in Beijing as the Provisional President of the Republic of China.
 On 5 April, the Provisional Senate in Nanjing voted to make Beijing the capital of the Republic and convened in Beijing at the end of the month.